Which place is cheaper, Shenandoah National Park or Asheville?

 Couples should spend more time in Asheville than Shenandoah National Park.
 You'll find plenty of romantic sights and fun activities in Asheville that are great for a weekend getaway or a longer couple's trip.

-With live music and food around the eclectic mountain town of Asheville, there's plenty to do.
+With live music and food around the progressive mountain town of Asheville, there's plenty to do.
 Hiking can easily take up a good amount of your time here, too.
 With so much to do, one day is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find skiing and food around the national park of Shenandoah National Park.
+You'll find skiing around the national park of Shenandoah National Park.
 Hiking can easily take up a good amount of your time here, too.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-With food and shopping around the open-minded destination of Asheville, there's plenty to do.
+With food and shopping around the outdoorsy destination of Asheville, there's plenty to do.
 Hikers are also drawn to this area.
 If you have a weekend, this mountain town makes for a great vacation.A weekend is usually enough time to experience most activities.
 It has many unique tourist attractions and fascinating things to do.

-You'll find shopping and nightlife around the outdoorsy mountain town of Asheville.
+You'll find shopping and nightlife around the eclectic mountain town of Asheville.
 This mountain town offers a variety of activities to choose from.
 Many visitors also spend a good bit of time hiking.
 Five days is plenty of time to see everything, even with extra days to spare.

-You'll find skiing and food around the serene national park of Shenandoah National Park.
+You'll find skiing around the scenic national park of Shenandoah National Park.
 The length of your ideal trip is an individual decision.
 If you have five days, this national park makes for a great vacation.
 Many visitors also spend a good bit of time hiking.
 Most people head to the area for the hiking.
 Five days should give you a good understanding of everything this national park has to offer.

 Asheville is a great place to explore.
 Make sure you spend some time hiking while you're in the area.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 The length of your ideal trip is an individual decision.